Mouth guard for snoring and sleep apnea

 Dental sleep devices for snoring and obstructive sleep apnoea (apnea)

-Dental on Gregory provides mandibular advancement devices (MADs) for the treatment of diagnosed obstructive sleep apnoea (OSA) and snoring.
+Dental on Gregory provides mandibular advancement devices (MADs) as a CPAP alternative, for the treatment of diagnosed obstructive sleep apnoea (OSA) and snoring.

-Obstructive sleep apnoea is the condition whereby your throat partially or completely closes during sleep, causing you to stop breathing, and can lead to many health issues (including strokes).
+Obstructive sleep apnoea is the condition whereby your throat partially or completely closes during sleep, causing you to stop breathing, and can lead to many health issues (including heart disease and strokes).

-A mandibular advancement splint or device is an oral appliance used to keep your jaw (mandible) forward and your airways open while you sleep, allowing you to breathe.
+A mandibular advancement splint or device is an oral appliance used to keep your jaw (mandible) forward and your airways open while you sleep, allowing you to breathe better.

 Typical signs of sleep apnoea may be snoring, choking or gasping in your sleep, unrestful sleep and daytime sleepiness.
 A sleep study is recommended to confirm this, and can be done at the comfort of your home, through Health Dynamics Tasmania or your local pharmacy.